Fiona-T/knot-art/README.md

 #### Initial Deployment:
 1. Add all the changes above, commit them and push them to GitHub using `git add`, `git commit -m "commit msg"` and `git push` commands in command line
 2. Go to Heroku and in Config vars, add `DISABLE_COLLECTSTATIC` with a value of `1`, for the initial deployment.

+**Note:** steps 3 and 4 below are not currently possible in Heroku due to a change as of 16th April 2022.
+Heroku have removed the functionality to deploy from the Heroku dashboard or to add automatic deployments.
+It is not clear if this functionality has been removed on a permanent or temporary basis, so the steps have been left below in case the functionality is restored in the future.
+Until the functionality is restored, these two steps must be done through the command line.

 3. In the Deploy tab, go to Deployment method and click GitHub
     - If have not connected to GitHub previously:
         - Underneath, it will show a section called Connect to GitHub, with a button at the bottom called “Connect to GitHub”.
 Press this button.